This post may contain affiliate links. Please read our disclosure policy.

 - In a large bowl, place the cocoa powder, baking soda, salt and brown sugar, and whisk to combine well, breaking up any lumps in the brown sugar.

 - Create a well in the center of the cocoa powder mixture and add the pureed bean mixture.
 Mix until well-combined.
+The mixture will be very soft.

 - Add about half of the (optional) chocolate chips to the batter and mix to combine.
-The mixture will be thickly pourable.

-- Pour the mixture into the prepared baking pan and spread into an even layer.
+- Scrape the mixture into the prepared baking pan and spread into an even layer with a spatula or by shaking the pan from side to side.
 Sprinkle the remaining (optional) chocolate chips even on top of the batter, and press down gently to help the chips adhere.

 - Place the baking pan in the center of the preheated oven.
 Bake until the top springs back when pressed gently with a finger (about 25 minutes).